 Install a permanent energy monitoring system and monitor your use of compressed air.
 In principle, every single form of energy should be monitored by sensor technology – in pneumatics primarily with flow sensors.

 Would you like to know more?
-Then you can download our 144-page Tips and tricks for saving energy in pneumatics (PDF) in which we have collated tips per product category.
+Then you can download our 144-page Energy Saving (PDF) brochure with tips and tricks for each product category.

 Simple and advanced application solutions help you to make optimum use of your compressed air components and keep your energy consumption down.

 You can rely on the technical experts and efficient technologies from Festo to ensure that your machines and systems consume fewer resources and less energy in future.
-This will reduce not only CO2 emissions, but also your operating costs – while simultaneously increasing the sustainability of your production processes and your company’s productivity.
-Our knowledge, experience and products can be found in the manual Energy efficiency@Festo (PDF) .
+This will reduce not only CO2emissions, but also your operating costs – while simultaneously increasing the sustainability of your production processes and your company’s productivity.
+You can find our knowledge, our experience and our products in the Energy efficiency@Festo (PDF) manual.